-What to expect the first week after sinus surgery:
+What to expect the first week after endoscopic sinus surgery

 Your restrictions are: